What Does a Finance Director Do?

 Responsibilities of a Finance Director

-Your Finance Director will oversee anyone in your organisation with financial responsibilities, whether it’s bookkeeping or payroll.
+Your FD will oversee anyone in your organisation with financial responsibilities, whether it’s bookkeeping or payroll.
 They’ll keep everything operating in unison so that everyone, including the CEO, is on the same page.
-The most significant function of a Finance Director long-term is that they contribute towards the goals and objectives set out by the company leadership.
+The most significant function of an FD long-term is that they contribute towards the goals and objectives set out by the company leadership.
 They provide strategic advice, along with guidance and recommendation, on the financial strategy of the business.
-Your Finance Director is someone you want to consult before making any business decision.
+Your FD is someone you want to consult before making any business decision.

 Their responsibilities include developing your company’s annual business, making sure you can meet your financial goals while complying with the relevant financial and statutory regulations.
 As part of this, the Finance Director will provide your leadership team with advice on how to meet your goals or long-term ambitions.

-As part of their everyday work, a Finance Director will keep the company’s accounts up to dates, making sure they’re accurately presented and submitted to the relevant department on time.
+As part of their everyday work, an FD will keep the company’s accounts up to dates, making sure they’re accurately presented and submitted to the relevant department on time.
 To facilitate this, your Finance Director will develop and introduce an internal auditing system to ensure the organisation is complying with relevant regulations.
-A Finance Director will evaluate the potential risk of any investment, merger or acquisition.
+An FD will evaluate the potential risk of any investment, merger or acquisition.

-By having a Finance Director, your business can benefit from a financial management system, which incorporates specific policies, procedures, and systems to maximise the efficiency of your business.
+By having an FD, your business can benefit from a financial management system, which incorporates specific policies, procedures, and systems to maximise the efficiency of your business.
 They’re also monitoring what’s happening with your third-party partners, including external contracts and organisations that provide you with a service.
-A Finance Director will make sure you’re getting the best value for money from these external systems and companies.
+An FD will make sure you’re getting the best value for money from these external systems and companies.

-One daily activity that a Finance Director has is to ensure your company continues to meet and comply with its financial and legal obligations, including payroll and tax filing.
+One daily activity that an FD has is to ensure your company continues to meet and comply with its financial and legal obligations, including payroll and tax filing.

-For an SME, having a Finance Director on your team can be a gamechanger.
+For an SME, having an FD on your team can be a gamechanger.
 The financial side of your business deserves a dedicated person to stay on top of it all.
 If the company CEO or another employee is overseeing the finances, it’s likely they won’t be able to do the long-term tasks of a Finance Director.

 The Skills a Finance Director Needs

 If you’ve decided a Finance Director is who you need on your team to help grow your business, you might be wondering what to look out for.
 There are a few essential skills that every Finance Director should possess.
-Along with their skills as a financial analyst, you want to consider the ability of your Finance Director to communicate with others within your team to ensure a streamlined process.
+Along with their skills as a financial analyst, you want to consider the ability of your FD to communicate with others within your team to ensure a streamlined process.
+Most of the best FD’s are ICAEW qualified.

 You want to hire a Finance Director with extensive accountancy experience, with knowledge of your industry being desirable.
 They should have significant experience working at a leadership level and overseeing other employees.
 A talented Finance Director should have the skills to develop your company’s overall financial strategy.
 As they’ll work with people internally and externally, you want to ensure they have interpersonal skills.
 Your ideal Finance Director is someone who can simplify the financial operations of your business, freeing up your time to allow you to focus on the day-to-day tasks of your business.